Prepare an existing Kubernetes cluster

 Install Cert Manager

-Mission Control utilizes the Cert Manager to handle the issuance and automation of TLS certificates.
-Therefore it is required prior to the installation of Mission Control.
+Mission Control uses Cert Manager to handle the issuance and automation of TLS certificates, making it a prerequisite for Mission Control’s installation.

 Install Cert Manager by running these Helm CLI tool commands: